 A film, "Science in the Middle Ages", which I made for History Hit TV

 I also appeared in an episode of the comedy podcast Worst Foot Forward, giving hosts Ben Van der Velde & Barry McStay a scenic tour of the Hereford Mappa mundi.
-I've also recently appeared on several other podcasts, such as Constant Wonder, Inquiring Minds, and Historically Thinking.
+I've also recently appeared on several other podcasts, such as Constant Wonder, Inquiring Minds, Hidden Histories, and Historically Thinking.

 Free Thinking: Hands and the History of Science

 My first appearance on the BBC was a research 'postcard' for the Radio 3 programme Free Thinking.
 While in the studio, I demonstrated some medieval finger-counting for the producers!